hrugved06/Olympics-Medal-Prediction/README.md

 - Matplotlib

 ## WHAT I HAD DONE
 1. Importing all the required libraries.
-Check [`requirements.txt`](https://github.com/hrugved06/ML-DL-Projects/tree/main/Olympic%20Medal%20Prediction/Requirements).
+Check `requirements.txt`
 2. Upload the dataset and the Jupyter Notebook file.
 3. Loading and Cleaning the dataset.
 4. Encoding textual columns.